jasonbrodeur/dsi-text-prep/learn-more.md

 - [pyspellchecker](https://pyspellchecker.readthedocs.io/en/latest/): A simple Python-based spell checking algorithm

 ### Other tutorials and resources
+- [Constellate](https://constellate.org/) a comprehensive set of resources to learn how to build your text and data mining skills.
 - [How to Clean Text for Machine Learning with Python](https://machinelearningmastery.com/clean-text-machine-learning-python/).
 An excellent step-by-step walkthrough of the fundamentals of text prep with Python.
 - [Python Regex (Regular Expressions) for Data Scientists](https://www.dataquest.io/blog/regular-expressions-data-scientists/)
 - [Cleaning OCR’d text with Regular Expressions](https://programminghistorian.org/en/lessons/cleaning-ocrd-text-with-regular-expressions) by Laura Turner O'Hara for The Programming Historian.